 Sending a visually appealing resume with grammatical errors in it is like getting to an interview with spinach on your teeth.

-So please, spell check, proofread, and allow other people proofread your resume before you send it out.
+So please, grammar check, proofread, and allow other people proofread your resume before you send it out.

 Related Reading: Bad Resume Examples